MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-feedback-provider.md

 whether the command is an alias.
 In the class constructor, we created a PowerShell instance that we can use to run PowerShell commands.
 The `TryGetAlias()` method uses this PowerShell instance to invoke the `GetCommand` method to determine if the command is an alias.
 The `AliasInfo` object returned by `GetCommand` contains full name of the aliased command.
-The parameters of `TryGetAlias()` are: `command`, which is the command to be checked, and `targetCommand`, which is the output variable to contain the full name of the aliased command.

 ```csharp
 /// <summary>